 Can you tell me more about the beginning and ending days/times of the retreat?

-On the last day, there will be breakfast/brunch and maybe even lunch.
-Depends on when everyone is leaving.
+On the last day, there will be breakfast/brunch and maybe even lunch, depending on when everyone is leaving.

-Is there a particular airport to fly into…and then what is the transportation needed from the airport to the retreat location?
+Is there a particular airport to fly into?
+What transportation is needed from the airport to the retreat location?

 You will be making your own flight reservations.
 You will need to get to the small airport of Puerto Jimenez, Costa Rica.
 Most routes will take you first to San Jose, Costa Rica.
-From there you will need to get a connecting flight to Puerto Jimenez.
+From there, you will need to get a connecting flight to Puerto Jimenez.
 It is a very short flight.
-Best deals on flights to San Jose, Costa Rica can be found with American Airlines, Delta, United and Alaska.
+The best deals on flights to San Jose, Costa Rica, can be found with American Airlines, Delta, United, and Alaska.

 Depending on the arrival time of your international flight, you may have to spend a night in Alajuela before catching a flight to Puerto Jimenez.
 If this is the case, let us know, and we can recommend some of the places that people like to stay en route.

 Once in Puerto Jimenez, we will arrange for a taxi to pick you up at the airport and bring you to Boca Sombrero.
-The cost for the taxi is $30 up to 2 people, and $10 extra per additional person.
+The cost for the taxi is $30 for up to two people and $10 extra per additional person.